notjuuke/website/content/about.md

-📚 I'm currently reading _The Fellowship of the Ring_ by J.R.R.
-Tolkien.
+📚 I'm currently reading _Atomic Habits_ by James Clear.

 🙆 I love reading, coffee, and taking time to understand what's in front of me.